abinit/abinit/doc/tutorial/gwr_intro.md

 [[gw_qlwl]],
 [[gwr_max_hwtene]]

-The exchange part of the self-energy is computed using the standard sum over occupied states:
+The exchange part of $\Sigma$ is computed using the standard sum over occupied states similarly to what is done in the conventional code.

 \begin{equation}\label{eq:Sigma_x}
 \Sigma_x(\rr_1,\rr_2)= -\sum_\kk^\BZ
 \sum_\nu^\text{occ} \Psi_{n\kk}(\rr_1){\Psi^\*_{n\kk}}(\rr_2)\,v(\rr_1,\rr_2)
 \end{equation}

-while [[ecutsigx]] defines the number of $\gg$-vectors for
+[[ecutsigx]] defines the number of $\bg$-vectors in the sum.

 ## Real-space vs convolutions in the BZ